-If either an additional 45° or 90° accessory elbow is used then the maximum permissible length of either pipe must be reduced by 3.0 ft or 5.4 ft respectively.
-The sum of the lengths of the two horizontal parts must be less than 49 feet.
+If either an additional $45^{\circ}$ or $90^{\circ}$ accessory elbow is used then the maximum permissible lenght of either pipe must be reduced by 3.0 ft or 5.4 ft respectively.
+The sum of the lenghts of the two horizontal part must be less than 49. ft.

-- Drill holes B & C (on the wall template) through the outside wall that is less than 18" thick. - Cut the pipes as necessary so that no more than 6" of intake pipe protrudes from the house and the exhaust pipe is a minimum of 4 inches longer than the intake pipe. - Slide the Intake and exhaust pipes through the respective holes. - Slide one rubber wall trim piece on each pipe from inside and one from outside. - Attach each collar to the boiler with the gasket and screws provided. - Insert each elbow into its corresponding collar. - Connect each pipe to its corresponding elbow (as shown in the diagram). - Secure end cap on the intake and exhaust pipe outside the house.
+- Drill holes B & C (on the wall template) through the outside wall Drill hole C (on the wall template) through the outside wall that is less than 18"thick. - Cut the pipes as necessary so that no more than 6" of intake pipe protrudes from the house and the exhaust pipe is a minimum of 4 inches longer than the intake pipe. - Slide the Intake and exhaust pipes through the respective holes. - Slide one rubber wall trim piece on each pipe from inside and one from outside. - Attach each collar to the boiler with the gasket and screws provided. - · Insert each elbow into its corresponding collar. - Connect each pipe to its corresponding elbow (as shown in the diagram). - Secure end cap on the intake and exhaust pipe outside the house.